Robert Schumann

 Interview highlights for Robert Schumann from 6 sources.
 Quotes below are direct excerpts; open the source link for context.

-Topics that recur (auto): Music, Think, Know, Then, Time, Piano, Play, First.
+Topics that recur (auto): Music, Then, Little, Piano, Chord, Play, First, Time.

 Source: youtube_captions · en